Mishika-D/Mishika_BlueStampPortfolio/index.md

 - A summary of key topics you learned about
 - What you hope to learn in the future after everything you've learned at BSE

+ # Description + Challenges

 I completed my modifications for my third milestone.
 I successfully added LEDs to my robot, which turn on based on the robot's movement.
 I also designed a case to house my breadboards.

-Using I2C, I got my original nano board to communicate with an additional esp 32, of whos pins are connected to my LEDs.
+  # I2C

+Using I2C, I got my original nano board to communicate with an additional nano esp 32, which currently drives my LEDs.
+I2C is a common communication protocol that helps transmit data between different devices.
+I chose to implement I2C because I can easily add more modifications in the future since this mechanism allows for multiple "master" and "slave" devices.
+Not to mention, this method of communication does not require many wires which adds to it's usefulness.
+My "master" board was my nano located on my robot.
+This microcontroller contained code signaling my robot to move and told the LEDs when to light up.
+My "slave" board was my nano esp 32, which light-up my LEDs.

+  # Planning my modification

 In the beginning, I simmulated how this modification would go using tinkercad.
 I initially wanted my LEDs to light up based on servo movement, so to mimic that I added a potentiometer (since there was no joystick) and servos along with the LEDs.
 I also wrote code based on the movement of the servos.
+During this process I learned how current flows through breadboards and applied it to my LEDs.
+Since this was just a simmulation, I was able to test how LEDs would react when I changed their ressistance and location on the breadboard.
+During this time I learned the difference between wiring circuts in series vs parallel.

+  # Building my modification

 When I started the actual build of my modification, I realized it woud be much easier to have my code read the joystick position rather than the servo positon.
-This is because my original code already reads the position of the joystick, which already correlate to movement on my robot.
-Also, my previous code was written based on the potentiometer, which meant I had to change aspects of my code at some point.
-Using my original code made debugging and troubleshooting simpler since I knew it would work with my robot.
+This is because my original code already reads the position of the joystick, which correlate to movement on my robot.
+Also, my previous code was written based on the potentiometer, which meant I had to change aspects of my code at some point, which would take time away from my build.
+Using my original code made debugging and troubleshooting simpler since I knew how it would react alongside my robot.
+I also changed some of the wiring when attaching my LEDs to my breadboard.
+For example, due to the ammount of wires, I changed the location of some of the LEDs for convenience.
+I also found that wiring in series sometimes would not work.
+While it worked on my simmulation, sometimes wiring more than 1 LED in series caused too much ressistance and it wouldn't light up.
+Learning how power flows through bread boards was really important too, especially since the top half of the breadboard does not automatically get power even when the botton half does.

+# Whats next?

   # Second Milestone

 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**